City of Lorancourt

 Industry & Trade

 Just upstream of the bridge (to the west of the city) is a large river port.
 Drydocks, slips, quays and canals can tend to as many as 200 vessels every day.
-There are similar facilities ono the north bank, as well.
+There are similar facilities on the north bank, as well.

 Infrastructure

 Much of the city is newly constructed by the Duke.
 The castle is nearly all new, with only the inner bailey and the old square keep remaining from the old fortress.
 The city walls are freshly completed and of the latest design using the finest materials available.
 Roads are paved with cobble and crushed stone.
 Many multistory buildings are of stone.
+The city inside the walls have sewers that can be opened to the flow of the river periodically to keep the city clean of refuse and odor.
+The city has no fewer than ten public fountains fed by deep stone-lined wells where the residents can freely gather fresh cold water whenever they need.
+There are four public bathhouses where residents can bath in a series of cold, tepid and near-scalding waters as well as purchase shaves, haircuts and massages whenever required.

 Districts